ProspectPyxis/GeMatrix/pages/commands/setup.md

 The possible subcommands are:

+#### access

+Toggles the game from private to public or vice versa.

+If a game is public, anyone may join the game by using the subcommand `join` or just by using the normal `bc!join` command.
+If a game is private, you must use the `invite` subcommand to add players to the game.

+#### join

+Joins the current game.
+You can also use `bc!join` to do the same thing.

+*The game must be public for this command to work, and this command does nothing if you're already in the game!*

 #### invite

 Invites any mentioned users to the game.
 The invitee must then type "accept" within 30 seconds to join the game.

+*The game must be private for this command to work!*

 **Usage:**
 ```